stupidpupil/nhs_wales_travel_time_matrices/README.md

 ### Siteward- and homeward-bound, time-of-day, percentiles
 Travel times are calculated seperately for travelling _from_ LSOAs to hospital sites ("siteward-bound" trips) and _to_ LSOAs back from hospital sites ("homeward-bound" trips.)

-Travel times are currently calculated over the departure window from 08:00 to 16:00 for siteward-bound trips, for the window from noon until 20:00 for homeward-bound trips, and the median travel time for someone starting their journey at some time in those windows is taken.
+Travel times are currently calculated over the departure window from 08:00 to 16:00 on a Tuesday for siteward-bound trips, and for the window from noon until 20:00 for homeward-bound trips, and the median travel time for someone starting their journey at some time in those windows is taken.
 (A different approach, better reflecting travel-plus-waiting times for appointments, might be developed in the future for siteward-bound trips.)

 Where the median travel time is under the maximum trip duration for both the siteward- and homeward-bound trips, then the two travel times are averaged together as the `travel_time_minutes` field.
 If the median travel time for either leg is too high (or travel is not possible at all given other constraints) then the combination of LSOA and hospital site are excluded entirely.